IN THIS ARTICLE

 - PhysX Fixed Joint - Creates a dynamic fixed joint that constrains an entity to the joint with no degree of freedom in any axis.

 - PhysX Hinge Joint - Creates a dynamic hinge joint that constrains an entity to the joint with freedom to rotate around the x-axis of the joint.

 Use the PhysX Configuration window in O3DE Editor to configure global settings, collision layers, collision groups, and PhysX Visual Debugger settings.

-PhysX materials allow simulation properties to be configured by entity.
+Physics materials allow simulation properties to be configured by entity.
 Materials customize how an object reacts when it hits a surface and control qualities like friction and bounciness.
-You use the Asset Editor to create a material library, assign the library in PhysX Configuration, and then select a specific material from the library for the collider.
+You use the Asset Editor to create a physics material and then assign a material to the collider.

 To verify the implementation of interactions in the simulated world, the following tools are available.

 PhysX Debug gem - The PhysX Debug gem is recommended if you are a developer or technical artist.
 You can use this tool to view the physics world in real time in O3DE Editor’s editor mode or game mode.
 To activate the tool, you use console commands or an immediate mode graphical user interface (ImGui).
 The tool displays PhysX debug lines within the editor and game modes.